-Should the preceptor, nursing faculty, or other individuals perceive that a student is mentally, or physically impaired, immediate action must be taken to relieve the student of his/her duties and place the student in a safe area away from the clinical setting.
-The immediate goal is to provide for the safety of patients, the public, other students, and the student who is suspected of being impaired.
+Should the preceptor, nursing faculty, or other individuals perceive that a student is mentally or physically impaired, immediate action must be taken to relieve the student of their duties and place the student in a safe area away from the clinical setting.
+The immediate goal is to provide for the safety of patients, the public, other students, and students suspected of being impaired.

-If the student is perceived to have the odor of alcohol, or marijuana, or observed behaviors such as, but not limited to, slurred speech, unsteady gait, confusion, sharp mood swings/behavior especially after an absence from clinical experience, lack of manual dexterity, excessive health problems, increased absentee-ism, tardiness or irritability, severe weight loss, needle track marks especially in the inner elbow, carelessness in appearance and hygiene, or euphoria, which cause the preceptor to suspect the student may be impaired by a substance, the preceptor will immediately inform the student as to why actions are being taken to relieve the student of his/her duties and then notify the clinical supervising faculty for further action.
+If the student is perceived to have the odor of alcohol or marijuana or observed behaviors such as, but not limited to, slurred speech, unsteady gait, confusion, sharp mood swings/behavior, especially after an absence from clinical experience, lack of manual dexterity, excessive health problems, increased absenteeism, tardiness or irritability, severe weight loss, needle track marks especially in the inner elbow, carelessness in appearance and hygiene, or euphoria, which cause the preceptor to suspect a substance may impair the student, the preceptor will immediately inform the student as to why actions are being taken to relieve the student of their duties and then notify the clinical supervising faculty for further action.